T0NTR4N/t0ntr4n.github.io/_pages/About-Me.md

 layout: single
 ---

 Hi I'm Ton.
-I'm a junior full-stack developer, with hopes to use C# game development and desktop applications.
+I'm a junior full-stack developer, with hopes to use C# for game development and desktop applications.
 I'm currently attending a trade school for computer science and taking a course in C# software development.